Manitoba Graduate Scholarship (MGS)

 Citizenship: All students regardless of citizenship are eligible to apply.
 Canadian citizens and permanent residents are encouraged to apply to CIHR, NSERC and SSHRC scholarships, if they are eligible for funding from these research councils.
 Tricouncil eligible students who do not apply for a tricouncil award may be considered ineligible for a UMGF.

 Fields of study: Students in all fields of graduate study are eligible to apply.

-Years of graduate study: Students are eligible to receive the MGS for the first 24 months of their Master’s program and the first 48 months of their PhD program.
+Years of graduate study: Students are eligible to receive the MGS for the first 24 months of their Master’s program.
 Total maximum support for any individual graduate student is 48 months.